dmytro-feshchenko/haskell-c-compiler/README.md

 This project embodies my curiosity to Haskell programming language.
 Haskell is different from any other programming languages.
 And it requires thinking differently.
-It's very interesting to learn ML ('Meta language' - programming language).
-This interest populates to all descendants of the language.

-I'm going to design and build an awesome interpreter for Scheme language.
+I'm going to design and build an awesome compiler for C language.
-Scheme is a statically scoped and properly tail-recursive dialect of the Lisp programming language invented by Guy Lewis Steele Jr. and Gerald Jay Sussman.

 ## Prerequisites:
 To get this build and run you should install Haskell programming language and